sanjar-notes/GATE_prep_2021/README.md

 I did't much during college, so now, this 😃️.

 ## How
-Used some books (libgen.is 👀️), tried to prove theorems, read a little about people in tech - [conrad Zuse](https://en.wikipedia.org/wiki/Konrad_Zuse), Alan Turing.
+Used some books (libgen.is 👀️), tried to prove theorems, read a little about people in tech - [Konrad Zuse](https://en.wikipedia.org/wiki/Konrad_Zuse), [https://www.pbs.org/newshour/science/8-things-didnt-know-alan-turing](Alan Turing).
 Did not practice a lot.

 ## What
 Mental models for the [GATE](https://en.wikipedia.org/wiki/Graduate_Aptitude_Test_in_Engineering) exam.